 [25:25] Postbac and MCAT

-Chad did well on his final postbac, getting a GPA of almost 3.8.
-Also at that time, he was working as a teacher assistant for organic chemistry in the hope of establishing good connections for new letters of recommendation.
+Chad did well in his postbac, getting a GPA of almost 3.8.
+Also, at that time he was working as a teaching assistant for organic chemistry, hoping it would lead to good letters of recommendation.

-Breaking down his performance during MCAT, CARS was his best score getting a 127 while Chemistry/Physics was where he struggled with.
-Chad never actually took Physics for his postbac or Gen Chem for that matter.
-In fact, the last time he took Gen Chem was back in 2004 or 2006 back at the community college.
-So he knew that he was going to struggle if he got hit with a bunch of Physics passages but gambled with it anyway.
-True enough, he got hit with three physics passages on his Chem/Phys section that brought his score down.
-The advice he got from different people while prepping for the exam was just to focus on where he can and not really try to dig into all physics otherwise he would be ignoring stuff that he could do better on.
+Chad’s best section on the MCAT was CARS, getting a 127, while he struggled most with Chemistry/Physics.
+Chad never actually took physics for his postbac, or gen chem for that matter.
+In fact, the last time he took gen chem was back in 2004 or 2006, back at the community college.
+So he knew that he was going to struggle if his test had a bunch of physics passages.
+He gambled on it anyway.
+Sure enough, his MCAT had three physics passages that brought his score down considerably.

-While Chad was applying, he went through his AACOMAS application and his calculated GPA was incorrect so he paid for the professional transcript entry service and had all of that put in.
-He tried to catch all of the errors made in the professional entry but didn’t understand the markings as repeats worked from one institution to another.
-So all of his poor grades at BYU that got repeated in his postbac, instead of the GPA being replaced, they were only averaged together causing his GPA to come up as below a 3.0, not the GPA he was expecting.
-After much follow-up, they recognized the mistake they've done.
-He also started to realized he was going to get screened out of schools considering he has already submitted applications at this point, another mistake for submitting prior to verification.
+While Chad was applying, he went through his AACOMAS application, and his calculated GPA was incorrect, so he paid for the professional transcript entry service and had all of that put in.
+He tried to catch all the errors made in the professional entry, but he didn’t understand how the markings for repeats worked from one institution to another.

-Meanwhile, Chad also heard of the SMPs and aware that he was going to take a gap year due to the way his application was set up, he decided to take a one-year Master’s program for the Fall especially after this whole GPA dilemma happened when he was supposed to end up with a 3.4.
+Meanwhile, Chad also heard of SMPs.
+He knew he was going to take a gap year anyway, so he decided to take a one-year Master’s program during that year, starting in the fall.

 [37:33] SMP versus Application Timeline

 Chad finished his application early in June.
-In his case, with the GPA calculation and looking into SMPs, most SMP applications have been closed by then as they’re generally for students who have been rejected.
-But he was able to talk to these schools individually, three of which let him apply and one program finally let him in as a late applicant.
-His performance there actually ended up factoring into the same application cycle so had that Fall semester and updated all of his grades.
-That factored into him getting accepted to the school where he also did his SMP in Tennessee.
+Most SMP applications are closed by then, as they’re generally for students who have been rejected.
+But he was able to talk to these schools individually, three of which let him apply, and one program finally let him in as a late applicant.
+His performance there actually ended up factoring into the same application cycle and earned him an acceptance to the medical school where he did his SMP in Tennessee.

-Moreover, he was also offered an interview and accepted into another school at Nova University in Florida after the Fall semester, which was where he was ultimately going.
-And this all worked into the same single application cycle.
-This was the application where he had messed up transcripts that showed less than 3.0 GPA that actually got him into medical school.
-He was never actually able to update this formally to fix the grade replacement but he had a graduate GPA of 4.0 with the SMP.
-Now, his accumulative GPA after the Fall semester was about a 3.08 putting him a little over the threshold.
+He was also offered an interview and acceptance at another school, Nova University in Florida, after the Fall semester, which was where he would ultimately go.
+And this all worked into the same single application cycle—the same application where his transcripts showed below a 3.0 GPA.
+He was never actually able to update this formally to fix the grade replacement, but he had a graduate GPA of 4.0 from the SMP.
+His cumulative GPA after the fall semester was about a 3.08, putting him a little over the 3.0 GPA threshold.

-AACOMAS basically told him he had to contact schools individually so he could break everything down for them which was difficult to do in a concise email that would make sense.
-Chad contacted several schools and the common response he got was that there was nothing they can do about it and just had to go by what AACOMAS says.
-This was what actually led him to look into the SMPs realizing he was up against the wall.
+AACOMAS basically told him he had to contact schools individually so he could break everything down for them.
+This was difficult to do in a concise email.
+Chad contacted several schools, and the common response he got was that there was nothing they can do about it.
+The schools just had to go by what his AACOMAS application says.
+Getting this feedback was actually what led him to look into the SMPs.

 [41:13] The Biggest Lesson